 As soon as this lack of respect becomes apparent, it begins to put great strain on all aspects of the relationship and, if left unchecked, it will be the undoing of it altogether.

 3. Waiting For The Liar To Slip Up Again

 Once you uncover a lie for the first time, it is hard not to live in expectation of future untruths from that person.
 You begin to question what they are saying, passing their words through your internal alarm systems in order to detect any hint of dishonesty.

-The problem is that having to be on perpetual high alert for bullshit puts a real strain on the interactions between the two of you.
+The problem is that having to be on perpetual high alert for BS puts a real strain on the interactions between the two of you.
 Sooner or later, the mental energy required will make you want to avoid that person altogether.

 On top of all this, thinking that another lie is not just likely, but inevitable is going to make you more suspicious.
 This is especially true in romantic relationships where one partner starts to question where the other is, who they are with, and what they are doing.
 This is nothing but toxic for the trust and respect we’ve already spoken about.